 The design of the development has allowed for the land to have a dual purpose:

 The solar farm will allow for small/ medium sized livestock, such as sheep, to graze the land in-between the rows, and underneath, the panels.

 A public exhibition was held in the local community hall to provide information to local residents.

-The site has been in poor condition with poor quality wildlife habitat to its former use as an RAF Airfield.
-As a result of the solar park, it is proposed to improve the quality of wildlife habitat and biodiversity on the site by:
+The site has provided poor quality wildlife habitat due to its former use as an RAF Airfield.
+As a result of the solar park, it is proposed to improve the quality of wildlife habitat and biodiversity by:

 The application was well supported by the local Councillors and was approved by the Development Standards Committee of Angus Council.

 Tormywheel Wind Farm comprises a 30+MW, 15 turbine development south of Whitburn within West Lothian.
 Green Cat Renewables (GCR) assisted the developer Muirhall Energy to finalise the design layout, compile tender scope and award a Design and Build contract in March 2016 for completion by March 2017.